 Equine Interactions Program

-Alaqua’s Equine Interactions program was implemented in 2014, and has been used to help special needs children and adults with certain development and emotional needs to promote positive social and life skills in a supportive setting.
-The program is a hands-on educational approach that uses interaction and relationship development between horses and humans, in an environment of learning and self-discovery.
+Since 2014, Alaqua’s Equine Interactions program has helped children and adults with special needs, development challenges and emotional traumas learn and develop social and life skills in a supportive setting.
+The program utilizes a hands-on educational approach which uses interaction and relationship building between horses and humans, to foster an environment which encourages learning, personal growth, and self-discovery.

-Equine Interactions is designed to promote personal growth and the development of positive social and life skills in a calm and supportive environment.
-Through a curriculum of activities designed to address individual goals and needs, each equine interaction is framed to help individuals learn and grow.
+Through a curriculum of activities designed to address individual goals and needs, each equine interaction is framed to help individuals learn and grow, meeting them where they are at on their own journey.

-Additionally, the program provides a safe, peaceful, and comfortable environment for individuals, as the horse barn and its adjoining pastures lends itself as a unique multi-sensory classroom and setting.
+Additionally, the program provides a safe, peaceful, and comfortable environment for individuals, as the horse barn and its adjoining pastures lend themselves to serving as a unique multi-sensory classroom setting.

 All of the below attributes make the equine a natural partner to teach us about ourselves and help us develop interactive skills for navigating life.